Putting sustainability at the core of transformation

 The focus on environmental, social, and governance (ESG) goals and sustainability emerged from a series of significant shifts.
 We are experiencing a heightened risk landscape, shifting economic interests, the rise of stakeholder capitalism, accelerating digital living, new business and work models, and health and wealth protection gaps.
 Companies of all sizes are expected to transform around sustainability.
-Those focused only on profit maximization may face consequences risking their reputation and economic viability.
+Those focused only on profit maximisation may face consequences risking their reputation and economic viability.

 Today, multiple stakeholders – including employees, consumers, investors, policy makers, and the community – are assessing whether to work for, buy from, invest in, regulate, and otherwise support businesses, based on their commitment to sustainability, inclusion and social responsibility.
-Investors are examining organizations’ commitment to – and achievement of – ESG goals.
+Investors are examining organisations’ commitment to – and achievement of – ESG goals.

-This burgeoning focus on and rise of stakeholder capitalism is driving organizations to commit to a purpose beyond simply earning money; to caring for the health, wealth, and wellbeing of the people who work for them; and to tending to the planet, reducing their carbon footprint and accelerating digital living.
+This burgeoning focus on and rise of stakeholder capitalism is driving organisations to commit to a purpose beyond simply earning money; to caring for the health, wealth, and wellbeing of the people who work for them; and to tending to the planet, reducing their carbon footprint and accelerating digital living.

 Multi-stakeholder empathy is driven by four areas

 - Customers: making choices based on ethical products and practices